 How a Child Becomes the Prey

-I don’t remember exactly how old I was.
-I think I was around two or three.
-And while most people can’t remember anything they did at that age, I remember so much.
-And I remember those instances and almost every detail of what he did to me.
-He was a child himself, maybe 16 or 17.
+I was about two or three years old.
+And while most people can’t remember anything they did at that age, I remember almost every detail of what he did to me.
+He was a child himself, about 16 or 17.
 He was a family friend.
-I don’t remember if he lived with us or would just come to visit, but no one seemed to view him as a threat.
+I don’t recall if he lived with us or would just come to visit, but no one seemed to view him as a threat.
 Well, no one but me.

 He would take me to an isolated part of the house.
 It was a large room located on the second floor of my grandparents’ house.
 It sat over the maids’ quarters.
 You had to go up a narrow hallway with stairs and pass the laundry area.
 It was the only way to access this room; you couldn’t get to it from any other part of this large house.
-It was the ideal and convenient place for my abuser because it was no where near the main living areas.
-It was unlikely anyone would come into the room.
+It was the ideal and convenient place for my abuser because it was nowhere near the main living areas.
+It was unlikely anyone would ever wander into the room.

 It had been my grandfather’s room for a long time.
-It was where he slept on his hospital bed during the final stages of his life.
+He slept there on his hospital bed during the final stages of his life.
 I have one sweet memory sitting on a step looking out of the balcony, madly scribbling on a coloring book.
 Grandpa was sleeping and I was keeping watch.
 He later would die in that room.
 This was before the abuse.

 I sometimes wonder how I knew it was wrong even though no one had ever talked about this with me.
 I was a toddler and this was Guatemala in the late 70s early 80s.
 You didn’t tell kids about predators.
 You certainly didn’t talk about sex in our strict Catholic household.
 And I didn’t tell anyone.
 My guilt made me keep it a secret and I bore that for so many years.